plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 row after using [ErgoDox](https://www.ergodox.io/) keyboards for a few years.
 Do not feel I need a numpad layer, which seems to be quite common with small keyboards like this.

-Esc and Delete is also on this layer as they are easy to reach and they only need to be chord with the modifiers.

 # Adjust Layer: RGB
 ```